AnanayG/multimodal_intrusion_detection/README.md

 # Ultra Low Power Person Detection with MultiModal Wakeup Hierarchy for Battery-Powered Security Cameras
-Person deteciton using a PIR motion sensor and a monochrome image sensor in order to minimize main security camera uptime.
-Person detection done at the edge with CNN using TinyML techniques inaddition to some traditional CV techniques for light preprocessing.
-Platform use is off-the-shelf microcontroller XIAO ESP32S3 by SEEED Studio.
+This project implements person detection by combining a PIR motion sensor and a monochrome image sensor, aimed at reducing the uptime of primary security camera for recording.
+All inferences are done at the edge using TensorFlow Lite, applying TinyML techniques such as quantization and pruning.
+The system is built on an off-the-shelf microcontroller: XIAO ESP32S3 from SEEED Studio.

 ## Team
 1. Christopher Yang